 Independent study courses are permitted on a highly selective need basis.
-Any student enrolling in an independent study course must have the prior approval of the supervising faculty member, the Department Head in which the course is to be taken, Dean of the College and the Provost and Senior Vice President for Academic Affairs.
+Any student enrolling in an independent study course must have the prior approval of the supervising faculty member, the Department Head in which the course is to be taken, the Dean of the College, and the Provost and Senior Vice President for Academic Affairs.
 Independent study is for courses in the existing course inventory and granted for extenuating situations.
 No more than 6 such credit hours may be counted toward a degree.

 Scheduling of Courses

 In case a section is dropped because of insufficient enrollment, a student may add other courses approved by his/her advisor by the published deadline, as noted in the academic calendar.